 Always be sure to put some cotton balls inside your dog’s ears to protect them from water and shampoo.
 Once you’ve got the mat down and cotton in your dog’s ears, test the water before bathing your dog to ensure it’s not too hot.

-If your dog is not a fan of baths, keep calm and use a quiet voice when speaking to him.
+If your dog is not a fan of baths, keep calm and quiet when speaking to him.
 Use lots of positive reinforcement whenever your dog does what you ask.
 If your pooch responds well to dog treats, have a few of his favorite goodies on hand to reward him for good behavior.

 Whatever you do, never leave your dog unattended in the shower or tub!
 If you have to stop to get something, turn off the water and remove your dog from the shower before leaving the room.